GalaxyDragon/Prufer_code_decoder/README.md

 The program is created as part of the "Discrete analysis" course by A.M.
 Raigorodskiy at Moscow Institute of Physics and Technology.
 Website of the course: https://mipt.ru/education/chairs/dm/education/courses/common_courses/year2/diskretnyy-analiz-2017-18.php

+Other existing related programs: https://github.com/skswanke/pruferdecode - a similar implementation in javascript using web technologies https://github.com/skswanke/pruferdecode - an interactive jupyter notebook that implements tree building by code, and code by adjacency matrix.
+Authors - Akopyan Albert and Mazheika Michael, MIPT 2019 https://gist.github.com/forthright48/f403befb8c12ad18c38f21825ce98af6 - a console program for constructing an adjacency matrix by the code of the proliferator, implementation in C ++.

 Here are some examples of inputs and outputs.